Manning Woman

 CARD OF THANKS

 We desire to express our heart-felt thanks to our neighbors and friends who so kindly assisted us during the hours of our recent bereavement.
 Words cannot express the full appreciation that we feel.
-We wish especially to thank the Reverend Ansorge for the many kind favors in the last hours and the consoling words at the bier of our beloved mother.
+We wish especially to thank Pastor Ansorge for the many kind favors in the last hours and the consoling words at the bier of our beloved mother.
 Many thanks also to the choir and to those who sent the beautiful floral offerings.

 Mr. and Mrs. Albert Puck